clover/remote-pay-windows/README.md

 To work with the project effectively, you will need:

 - A computer or virtual machine running Windows.
-The SDK supports Windows 10, Windows 8, and Windows 7.
+The SDK supports Windows 11, Windows 10, Windows 8, and Windows 7.
 - An IDE, such as [Visual Studio](https://www.visualstudio.com/downloads/).
 - To experience transactions end-to-end from the merchant and customer perspectives, we also recommend ordering a [Clover DevKit](https://cloverdevkit.com/collections/devkits/products/clover-mini-2nd-gen-developer-kit).